moggers87/lynnesbian-ebooks/README.md

-# mastodon-ebooks
+# lynnesbian-ebooks
-**Lynnear Edition**

-This version makes quite a few changes from the original, such as:
+This version makes quite a few changes from [the original](https://github.com/Jess3Jane/mastodon-ebooks), such as:
 - Unicode support
 - Non-Markov stuff
 - Meme generation with ImageMagick